Platform ReviewUpdated 2026-04-18

 Not Applicable

 Carbon removal procurement is typically treated as an operational sustainability expense rather than an investment producing taxable income.
-Standard investment tax forms are generally not expected.
+The enhanced dossier explicitly notes that no tax reporting or form issuance was referenced in available materials, and the research supports a service-and-procurement model rather than a pass-through investment structure, so standard investment tax forms are generally not expected from the platform itself.

 Income Character